-Giant people, the widest waterfall in Europe and pagan festivities… Check out these amazing but true facts about surreal Latvia!
+Although rather small country (almost 2 million inhabitants) Latvia has welcoming people, gorgeous nature and pagan festivities… Check out these amazing but true facts about beautiful Latvia!

 One of the last corners of Europe to join Christendom, Latvians are still very much pagans at heart.
 They worship nature by jumping over bonfires at Midsummer Eve, and many surnames are about birds, animals or trees.

 Latvians are a people to look up to.
 Latvia has one of the world’s tallest women, with the average lady coming in at an impressive 170 cm.
 The men are no midgets either, holding fourth place.

 Riga’s Central Market is one of Europe’s biggest markets.
 It is famed for its pavilions housed in giant zeppelin hangars left behind by the German army after World War I.

 With almost 500 km of coast, Latvia has tons of beaches.
 There’s space for everyone, whether you want fun in the sun or miles of sand to yourself, and best of all its all open to the public.